Wham!: 1975–1981: Formation

+1982–1983: Signing with Innervision and Fantastic

+A meeting between Ridgeley and Mark Dean at the Three Crowns Public House (pictured) in Bushey Heath led to Wham! signing a recording deal with Innervision Records.

 Ridgeley and Michael worked persistently to get a foot in the door with recording executives.
-Ridgeley would frequently run into Mark Dean from Innervision Records at the Three Crowns Public House in Bushey Heath Hertfordshire, and hand him the band's demo tape.
+Ridgeley would frequently run into Mark Dean from Innervision Records at the Three Crowns Public House in Bushey Heath, Hertfordshire, and hand him the group's demo tape.
 In February 1982, Dean met with Michael and Ridgeley and offered them a recording deal.
 "I'm going to offer Wham! a deal with my new label Innervision," Dean said.
 "It's not a huge thing, I'm taking a punt.
 I'd like you to have a crack at recording a single or two and we'll see what happens from there."

 Initially the pair wrote songs such as "Wham Rap!
-(Enjoy What You Do)" and "Club Tropicana" together, but part way through the recording of their debut album Fantastic, the pair agreed that Michael was the stronger songwriter, and would take creative control.
+(Enjoy What You Do)", "Club Tropicana" and "Careless Whisper" together, but partway through the recording of their debut album, Fantastic, the pair agreed that Michael was the stronger songwriter, and would take creative control.
 Still teenagers, they promoted themselves as hedonistic youngsters, proud to live a carefree life without work or commitment.
 This was reflected in their earliest singles which, part-parody, part-social comment, briefly earned Wham! a reputation as a dance protest group.
-The debut record to be released by the band was "Wham Rap!" in June 1982.
+The debut record to be released by the group was "Wham Rap!" in June 1982.
 The song charted at only No. 105.
 In September 1982, "Young Guns (Go for It)" was issued.
-Initially, it also stalled outside the UK Top 40 but the band got lucky when the BBC programme Top of the Pops scheduled them after another act unexpectedly pulled out of the show.
+Initially, it also stalled outside the UK Top 40, but the group got lucky when the BBC programme Top of the Pops scheduled them after another act unexpectedly pulled out of the show.

-Increasing success and legal disputes with Innervision

 Wham!'s first manager was Bryan Morrison.
 The effect of Wham! on the public was felt from the moment they finished their debut performance of "Young Guns (Go for It)" on Top of the Pops.
-Michael and Ridgley wore white espadrilles sockless, an open suede jacket and polo shirt, and rolled-up denim jeans.
+Michael and Ridgeley wore white espadrilles sockless, an open suede jacket and polo shirt, and rolled-up denim jeans.
 Ridgeley stood behind him, flanked by backing singers Dee C. Lee and Shirlie Holliman.
 Afterwards, the song shot into the Top 40 at No. 24 and peaked at No. 3 in December.
-The following year, Dee C. Lee began her work with Paul Weller in the Style Council, and was replaced by Helen 'Pepsi' DeMacque.
+The following year, Lee began her work with Paul Weller in the Style Council, and was replaced by Helen 'Pepsi' DeMacque.
 Holliman and DeMacque would later record as Pepsi & Shirlie.
 Wham! followed up "Young Guns (Go for It)" with a reissue of "Wham Rap!
-(Enjoy What You Do)", "Bad Boys" and "Club Tropicana".
+(Enjoy What You Do)" and the singles "Bad Boys" and "Club Tropicana".
 By the end of 1983, Wham! were competing against pop rivals Culture Club and Duran Duran as one of Britain's biggest pop acts.
-Their debut album Fantastic spent two weeks at No. 1 in the UK album charts in 1983, but the album achieved only modest success in the US.
+Their debut album, Fantastic, spent two weeks at No. 1 in the UK album charts in 1983, but achieved only modest success in the US.